thxforall/next-blog-practice/src/posts/type.md

 #### isNaN

-> In JavaScript, isNaN and Number.isNaN are used to check if a value is “Not-a-Number” (NaN).
+> In JavaScript, isNaN and Number.isNaN are used to check if a value is "Not-a-Number" (NaN).
 However, they behave differently, and understanding their differences is important for writing accurate code.

 > The isNaN() function checks whether a value is NaN or can be coerced to NaN.
 If the value is not a number or cannot be converted to a number, it returns true.